Rose1917/linux-learning-note/tutorials/linux-command-mannual.md

   grep [^g]oo file_name
   #use line init symbol ^,eg:the following command will filter the lines with 'the' beiginning
   grep ^the file_name
-  #use . which denotes a signle char
+  #use . which denotes a signle char,\d denotes a digital \w denotes a digit or a english character,\s denotes a blank space or a tab or a enter.
   grep g..d file_name
   #use * which denotes any times repetition of last char
   grep goo*d file_name